 Is my data secure?

 We take your privacy seriously.
-TypingDNA ActiveLock will see HOW you type, but never WHAT you type.
-Running in the background, our AI-based technology analyzes your typing patterns right on your device, so your typing data never leaves your computer or gets stored in the cloud.
+Running in the background, our AI-based technology analyzes your typing patterns and other biometric data right on your device, locally, so your biometric data doesn't leave your computer.

 Download & Install